 In sarcoidosis, this inflammation remains and leads to the development of granulomas or lumps.

 Scientists have not yet identified the specific substance or substances that trigger the immune system response in the first place.
 They also think that sarcoidosis develops only if a person has inherited a certain combination of genes.

 A person cannot catch sarcoidosis from someone who has it.

 More research is needed to discover what causes sarcoidosis.

-Who is at risk for sarcoidosis?
+Who is at risk?